cbcrg/tcoffee/docs/tcoffee_manual.rst

 This means the library is now computed using the Blosum62mt with lalign, rather than the Blosum50mt.
-The good news is that when using this matrix, the score of our alignment increases from 48(default) to 50.
+The good news is that when using this matrix, the score of our alignment increases from 48 (default) to 50.
 We may assume this new alignment is more accurate than the previous one.

 .. warning:: It only makes sense to compare the consistency score of alternative alignments when these alignments have been computed using the same methods (lalign_id_pair and slow_pair for instance).

-Can You Guess The Optimal Parameters?
+Can you guess the optimal parameters?
 -------------------------------------
-It is a trick question, but the general answer is NO. The matrix and the gap penalties are simplistic attempts at modeling evolution.
+It is a tricky question, but the general answer is NO. The matrix and the gap penalties are simplistic attempts at modeling evolution.
 While the matrices do a reasonable job, the penalties are simply inappropriate: they should have a value that depends on the structure of the protein and a uniform value cannot be good enough.
 Yet, since we do not have better we must use them...

-In practice, this means that parameter optimality is a very add-hoc business.
+In practice, this means that parameter optimality is a very ad-hoc business.
 It will change from one dataset to the next and there is no simple way to predict which matrix and which penalty will do better.
 The problem is also that even after your alignment has been computed, it is not always easy to tell whether your new parameters have improved or degraded your MSA.
 There is no systematic way to evaluate an MSA.

 In general, people visually evaluate the alignment, count the number of identical columns and consider that one more conserved column is good news.
 If you are lucky you may know a few functional features that you expect to see aligned.
 If you are very lucky, you will have one structure and you can check the gaps fall in the loops.
 If you are extremely lucky, you will have two structures and you can assess the quality of your MSA.